kristapratico/azure-sdk-for-python/doc/dev/static_type_checking.md

     print(ele.line)
 ```

-The above example requires only simple string comparison by the user and is valid by mypy.
+The above example requires only simple string comparison by the user and is valid by the type checker.
 If we replace the `Literal`
 typing and type each `kind` as `str`, mypy complains:

 ```cmd